Do you ever feel like you’re just a bit ahead of the curve?

 15. You’re open to feedback and criticism.

-You don’t take criticism personally; instead, you see it as an opportunity to improve.
-You’re willing to listen to feedback, even if it’s difficult to hear, and use it to refine your skills and approach.
-This openness to feedback helps you grow and stay ahead of those who resist change.
+You don’t take it personally when someone gives you a bit of a critique; you see it as a free lesson on how to get better.
+You’re willing to listen, even if it’s a bit difficult to hear, and use that info to refine your approach.
+This openness helps you grow at a cracking pace, leaving behind those who are too proud or too stubborn to change their ways.